venetucci/giveback/README.md

 ### Featured Organization:

-We recently set up a fund that will turn into an endowed scholarship for a young woman interested in STEM fields.
+We recently set up a fund that will turn into an endowed scholarship for young women interested in STEM fields.

 ![Featured](app/assets/images/featured-org.png)